apocalyptech/animalwellsave/README.md

     awsave AnimalWell.sav -s 1 --equip-enable all --inventory-enable all

-... the utility will by default exclude the Mock Disc from the inventory unlocks, since that's not actually a valid gamestate.
+... the utility will by default exclude the Mock Disc from the inventory unlocks, since that's not actually a valid gamestate in a savegame.
 As with the other Disc / Mock Disc options, you can force both in your inventory at the same time by specifying `--dont-fix-disc-state`.

 ### Map Unlocks